softwareQinc/qpp/README.md

     cmake ..
     make

-The commands above build the relase version (default) executable `qpp`, from the source file `./examples/minimal.cpp`, without [MATLAB](http://www.mathworks.com/products/matlab/) support (default), inside the directory `./build`.
+The commands above build the release version (default) executable `qpp`, from the source file `./examples/minimal.cpp`, without [MATLAB](http://www.mathworks.com/products/matlab/) support (default), inside the directory `./build`.

-If the location of [Eigen 3](http://eigen.tuxfamily.org) is not detected automatically by the [CMake](http://www.cmake.org/) build script, then the build script will fail (with an error message) and the location of [Eigen 3](http://eigen.tuxfamily.org) will need to be specified manually in the [CMake](http://www.cmake.org/) build command by passing the `-DEIGEN3_INCLUDE_DIR=path_to_eigen3` flag, e.g.
+If the location of [Eigen 3](http://eigen.tuxfamily.org) is not detected automatically by the [CMake](http://www.cmake.org/) build script, then the build script will fail (with an error message).
+In this case the location of [Eigen 3](http://eigen.tuxfamily.org) needs to be specified manually in the [CMake](http://www.cmake.org/) build command line by passing the `-DEIGEN3_INCLUDE_DIR=path_to_eigen3` flag, e.g.

     cmake .. -DEIGEN3_INCLUDE_DIR=/usr/local/eigen3